eduardo-vidals/Algorithms-Part-I/Course-Related Algorithms/README.md

 # Course-Related Algorithms
-Includes implementations of data structures, sorting, and searching algorithms.
+Includes the implementations of data structures, sorting, and searching algorithms.